gaudham7/gaudham7/README.md

 ## ⚙️ Setup Notes

-1. Replace every `YOUR-GITHUB-USERNAME` (and `YOUR-LINKEDIN-USERNAME`) in this file with your real handles.
+1. Replace `YOUR-LINKEDIN-USERNAME` in the "Let's Connect" section below with your real LinkedIn handle.
-2. Save this file as `README.md` inside a repo named exactly your GitHub username (e.g. `YOUR-GITHUB-USERNAME/YOUR-GITHUB-USERNAME`) — GitHub renders that repo's README on your profile page.
+2. Save this file as `README.md` inside a repo named exactly your GitHub username (e.g. `gaudham7/gaudham7`) — GitHub renders that repo's README on your profile page.
 3. Copy `snake.yml` (included below) into `.github/workflows/snake.yml` in that same repo, commit, and push to `main`.
 4. In the repo's **Settings → Actions → General → Workflow permissions**, enable **"Read and write permissions"** so the action can publish the generated SVGs.
 5. Run the workflow once manually (**Actions tab → Generate Snake → Run workflow**) — after that it self-updates every 6 hours as you commit.